buraksekili/tyk-docs/tyk-docs/content/tyk-on-prem/installation/kubernetes/helm-chart.md

 ```
 Please note the `--wait` argument is important to successfully finish the bootstrap job of *Tyk Manager*.

+#### Tyk Developer Portal
+You can disable the bootstrapping of the Developer Portal by the `portal.bootstrap: false` in your local `values.yaml` file.

 #### Using TLS
 You can turn on the TLS option under the gateway section in your local `values.yaml` file which will make your Gateway
 listen on port 443 and load up a dummy certificate.
 You can set your own default certificate by replacing the file in the `certs/` folder.